ajchemist/tools.user/README.md

 # SSH

-1. *passwordstore* is ssh private key store.
+1. *passwordstore* is ssh keypairs.
    - fetch from *passwordstore*
    - keygen and push to *passwordstore*
    - `gopass fscopy`
-   - private key exists in =~/.ssh/keypairs= is just local cache
+   - keypairs exists in =~/.ssh/keypairs= is just local cache

-2. =~/.ssh/keypairs= is ssh public key store.
-   - separated git repository

 ## Fetch keypairs from *passwordstore*